madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/README.md

 #
 Carla Architecture

 Carla is a Lincoln MKZ vehicle, modified into a self-driving car.
-Carla's self-driving system is broken down into four major sub-systems: Sensors, Perception, Planning, and Control
+Carla's self-driving system can be sub-dvidied into four major sub-systems: Sensors, Perception, Planning, and Control

 ![][image1]